 (a) (b)

 Figure 4: a) Comparison of cumulative methylation of the CpGs 74 -98 in the MGMT promoter region based on nanopore methylation and known status of samples.
 Method proposed by [Siller et al., 2021]. b).
 Comparison of average methylation percentage by nanopore sequencing of all CpG sites in the MGMT CpG island to known status.
-Known status of ”Radium” samples derived by MGMT pyro kita, known status of ”Rapid-CNS” samples derived from methylation bead array (MGMT STP-27 classifier).
+Known status of retrospectively analyzed samples derived by MGMT pyrosequencing kit, known status of ”Rapid-CNS” samples derived from methylation bead array (MGMT STP-27 classifier).